 Quick note about house sitting and the pandemic: all of our house sitting content remains relevant, and we wouldn’t change any of our tried and true strategies.
 However, Covid-19 has changed the game a bit, so we’ve written an article specifically on how to approach house sitting in an ever-evolving pandemic world.

-Do you want to save more money while traveling, and travel more sustainably, while making real local connections?
+Do you want to save more money while traveling, travel more sustainably, and make real local connections?

 If you came here looking for a TrustedHousesitters review, chances are you already know what house sitting is.

 On the off chance that you don’t: housesitting is an exchange in which a person, the housesitter, stays at someone’s home and cares for their pets and property while they are away.
 Usually, no money is exchanged between parties.
 If you’re still confused about what house sitting is and isn’t, read our article, Common Misconceptions About House Sitting.

 So if you’re sold and you’re on board – what’s the next step?

 The most sure-fire way to tackle house sitting is online.
 However, it’s hard to know who’s slinging solid advice and guidance.
 As more people are trying to get on the house sitting bandwagon, even more people are writing articles on how to house sit, despite the fact that they’ve done only one or two house sits or none at all.

 There are a variety of TrustedHousesitters reviews floating around online, but they’re usually super positive as people try to reap affiliate benefits, aren’t actually up to date, or are sourly negative because the site didn’t work for them as they’d hope for.
 Some of the worst culprits are mega sites with sponsored content heaping unadulterated praise (we’d give our website an A+ too if you paid us to review it).